vishxrad/chat-with-sql/README.md

-# Student Portal with AI Assistant
+# Chat with SQL AI Assistant

 A FastAPI-based student portal backend with an AI-powered chat assistant using Ollama.
 The system allows students to log in using their contact number and interact with an AI assistant that has access to their personal information.